A younger Quentin,

 It was taken by attendee Ed Burnette.

 A picture taken at SC13 was used on the SC14 and SC15 Program home pages.
-You think there would be more photogenic speakers and I'm sure they'll get tired of it eventually.
+You think there would have been more photogenic speakers.
 Unfortunately Christiane only appears in a few pixels along the right edge.

 Here's a promotional video for the tutorial - they made us do it so we hurriedly put one together.